walles/ttt/README.md

 * When the user presses Start, start by showing a quick countdown from 3 to 1 before starting the questions
 * Add a sound effect
+* Collect stats on the last 50 questions